SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyview_Windsonic_Ultrasonic_Anemometer.md

 ### Creation

-This driver is a smart-serial driver, and upon creating an element you need to define only the IP address and the port on which the Anemometer is configured.
+This connector is a smart-serial connector, and upon creating an element you need to define only the IP address and the port on which the Anemometer is configured.

 ## Usage